alexjamesbrown/AspNetWebApi-OutputCache-MongoDb/README.md

 Simply create an instance of `MongoDbApiOutputCache`

+`MongoDbApiOutputCache` takes a `MongoDatabase` in the ctor, so you can pass this in via IoC.
+You can also specify your cache collection name.
+Default is "cache".

 From the [AspNetWebApi-OutputCache readme](https://github.com/filipw/AspNetWebApi-OutputCache/wiki):
 >
 You can register your implementation using a handy *GlobalConfiguration* extension method: